ashwath-b/TechTestRecipe/README.md

   This app need ruby version 2.5.1 & rails 6.1.7.
 Steps to run the application,

+  * Few ENV variables to be set are in .env file

   * run `bundle install` from within the folder

   * Start rails server using the command `rails s`

 ## APIs:
 * The categories & recipes APIs are paginated.
 The per_page has been set to 10.
 It can be changed in `.env` or by setting per_page value in `config/initializers/pagy.rb` file.
-The paginated APIs have a metadata i.e. first_page_url, next_page_url, last_page_url, total_pages,
+The paginated APIs have a metadata i.e. first_page_url, next_page_url, last_page_url, total_pages.

 * From chrome/firefox browser we can make requests to the server
   - for categories list: `http://localhost:3000/categories`